 \subsection{Dependence of the switching time on the SMM's ground eigenstate}

 In the SMM system, it is clear from Eqs. (\ref{energy0})-(\ref{energy1}) that the ground eigenstates of the SMM can be tuned by the applied gate voltage.
-For given parameters of the SMM Mn$_{12}$, the minimum energy eigenvalue of the doubly-occupied eigenstate $\varepsilon_{\left\vert 2,10\right\rangle }$ decreases faster than that of the singly-occupied eigenstate $\varepsilon _{\left\vert 1,11/2\right\rangle }$, whereas that of the empty-occupied eigenstate $\varepsilon_{\left\vert 0,10\right\rangle }$ are independent of the applied gate voltage, see Fig. 3.
-Here, we focus on the region of energy-level crossing between the singly-occupied and doubly-occupied ground eigenstates, and that of energy-level crossing between the singly-occupied and empty-occupied ground eigenstates, see the region enclosed by the circle with dotted line, and study the influences of the LUMO's energy $\varepsilon _{\text{LUMO}}-eV_{g}$ and the bias voltage on the switching time.
+For given parameters of the SMM Mn$_{12}$, the minimum energy eigenvalue of the doubly-occupied eigenstate $\varepsilon_{\left\vert 2,S\right\rangle }$ decreases faster than that of the singly-occupied eigenstate $\varepsilon _{\left\vert 1,S+1/2\right\rangle }$, whereas the minimum energy eigenvalue of the unoccupied eigenstate $\varepsilon_{\left\vert 0,S\right\rangle }$ are independent of the applied gate voltage, see Fig. 3.
+Here, we focus on the region of energy-level crossing between the singly-occupied and doubly-occupied ground eigenstates, and that of energy-level crossing between the singly-occupied and unoccupied ground eigenstates, see the region enclosed by the circle with dotted line, and study the influences of the LUMO's energy $\varepsilon _{\text{LUMO}}-eV_{g}$ and the bias voltage on the switching time.

 In the first region of the energy-level crossing, with increasing the negative value of the $\varepsilon_{\text{LUMO}}-V_{g}$, which corresponds to the transition of the ground eigenstates from the doubly-occupied to singly-occupied eigenstates, the switching time first decreases and then increases, see Figs 4(c) and 4(d).
-While in the second region of the energy-level crossing, with increasing the value of the $\varepsilon _{\text{LUMO}}-V_{g}$ from negative values to positive values, which corresponds to the transition of the ground eigenstates from the singly-occupied to empty-occupied eigenstates, the switching time first also decreases and then increases, see Figs 4(a) and 4(b).
+While in the second region of the energy-level crossing, with increasing the value of the $\varepsilon _{\text{LUMO}}-V_{g}$ from negative values to positive values, which corresponds to the transition of the ground eigenstates from the singly-occupied to unoccupied eigenstates, the switching time first also decreases and then increases, see Figs 4(a) and 4(b).